Benjamin Hooks: Early life

 Benjamin Hooks was born in Memphis, Tennessee.
-Growing up on South Lauderdale and Vance, he was the fifth son of Robert B & Bessie White Hooks.
-He had 6 other siblings.
+Growing up on South Lauderdale and Vance, he was the fifth son of Robert B and Bessie White Hooks.
+He had six siblings.
 His father was a photographer and owned a photography studio with his brother Henry, known at the time as Hooks Brothers, and the family was fairly comfortable by the standards of black people for the day.
-Still, he recalled that he had to wear hand-me-down clothes and that his mother had to be careful to make the dollars stretch to feed and care for the family.
+He recalled that he had to wear hand-me-down clothes and that his mother had to be careful to make the dollars stretch to feed and care for the family.